neutron-org/neutron-docs/docs/tutorials/onboarding/part-3-building-simple-web-app.md

 ## Interact with the contract

 To interact with the contract we'll be using `CosmWasmClient` and `SigningCosmWasmClient` from [CosmJS](https://github.com/cosmos/cosmjs/tree/main).
-It's alredy installed along with CosmosKit.

 Querying value from the contract: